theabro/ukca-playbook/README.md

 **N. Luke Abraham, November 2020, National Centre for Atmospheric Science**

-_With thanks to Richard Smith and Matt Prior, Centre for Environmental Data Archival_
+_With thanks to Richard Smith and Matt Pryor, Centre for Environmental Data Archival_

 This playbook is used to provision a VM on the JASMIN Unmanaged Cloud.